“BRAIN YOU LATER (The Architect Saga, Chapter I)” by Yes Very Much (Miguel Rosso Godoy, Franco Belbey & Esteban Rivero Sosa).

-The character we play as has no known name and seems to be a real Average Joe, just one unremarkable individual in a world that is populated by pure thoughtless consumers.
-His apartment looks dingy and is only sparsely furnished: A bed, some nearly empty cupboards, a fridge that could use some stocking, not much more can be seen, except for four aquariums with Pet Friends.
-After watching the spot, the protagonist decides to go to a place called The Paradox, where lots of different products can be acquired.
-Of course, there are pet friends to purchase, but also television sets, drinks, plants and new hands.
-The last little detail is not important to progress in “BRAIN YOU LATER (The Architect Saga, Chapter I)”, but again it tells you something about the world that gets established: Here, not only everything is disposable, but also everyone.
+Our character has no known name and seems to be a real Average Joe, just one unremarkable individual living in a world full of pure thoughtless consumers.
+His apartment looks dingy and is only sparsely furnished: A bed, some nearly empty cupboards, a fridge that could use some stocking, not much more can be seen except for four aquariums.
+After watching the spot, the protagonist decides to go to a place called “The Paradox”, where lots of different products can be acquired.
+Of course, there are pet friends to purchase, but also television sets, drinks, plants and even new hands.
+The last little detail is not important to progress in “BRAIN YOU LATER (The Architect Saga, Chapter I)”, but again it tells us something about the scenario that gets established: Not only everything is disposable, but also everyone.

 When the new pet friend is bought and the game cuts back to the apartment, something strange happens.
 After following the first steps of the ‘manual’ that shows us how to properly take care of the strange lifeform, the creature starts to talk with us.
 A cryptic conversation about reality, free will, simulations as well as artificial growth begins.
 You will get more knowledge about your environment as you ever hoped for, though even in the end you will be not completely sure what you just have experienced right now.
 Maybe our next dive into The Architect Saga will tell us more.
 [PLAY]